 First Amendment Activities

 We encourage citizens to exercise rights guaranteed by the Constitution.
 However, the courts have recognized that activities associated with the exercise of these rights may be reasonably regulated to protect the public and park resources.
-Therefore, such activities require , and National Park Service staff may regulate the time, place, and manner in which they are conducted.
+Therefore, such First Amendment activities involving over 25 participants require , and National Park Service staff may regulate the time, place, and manner in which they are conducted.
 Some examples are:

 - distribution and/or sale of printed matter

 - religious services

 A permit is required for any filming or photography done by photojournalists and other members of the media within the boundary of Castle Clinton National Monument.

 For more information regarding special use, commercial filming, and/or short term leasing at Castle Clinton National Monument, contact the Special Use Permits Coordinator at (212) 825-6990.